SIS Limited

-SIS Group Enterprise (formerly Security and Intelligence Services (India)) is a private security firm in India, Australia and New Zealand.
+SIS Group Enterprise (formerly Security and Intelligence Services (India)) is a private security firm in India, Australia, New Zealand and Singapore.
 It was set up in 1985 by Ravindra Kishore Sinha who is an Indian billionaire businessman and journalist. which is now led by his son Rituraj Sinha as Group Managing Director.
-SIS Group is one of the largest manpower security firms in the Indo-Pacific region with sales in excess of ₹8,500 crore (FY2020).
+SIS Group is one of the largest manpower security firms in the Indo-Pacific region with sales in excess of ₹15,982 crore (FY2026).
 The company offers Security, Cash Logistics, and Facility Management Services in India, Australia, and a few Asia-Pacific regions.
 Currently, Ravindra Kishore Sinha is the Chairman and Rituraj Kishore Sinha is the group managing director of the SIS Ltd.

 History

 Origins

 SIS Group Enterprise, formerly known as Security and Intelligence Services (SIS India), was set up in Patna, Bihar, in 1978 by RK Sinha.
 The inception of the company by RK Sinha occurred after his career as a Trainee reporter ended in 1973.
 He set up the Security and Intelligence Services India Ltd. company in a small Garage in Patna with Rs 250 at 23 years old.